67hz/typescript-typeorm-API-boiler/README.md

 This excercise has evolved into the design of boilerplate for a dream TypeScript API stack.
 Certain design decisions have been made with extensibility and scale in mind for larger applications.

+# Running

+* ** run notes and docker instructions coming soon **

+* a note about MySQL: it may be necessary to force connection through TCP protocol

+      # add this to MySQL my.cnf
+      # force tcp connection
+      [client]
+      protocol=tcp

 # Stack

 * TypeScript